Divine Lotus Flower and its Splendid Healing Power

 • On the body – profit

-• Red lotus calls for not trusting gossip.
+• Red Lotus calls for not trusting gossip.

-• The yellow lotus represents friendship.
+• The yellow Lotus represents friendship.

 Interpretation of Lotus in Islam